Health Benefits of Amla

 1. Strengthens the Immune System

-The Vitamin C in Amla increases white blood cells in the body and builds resistance against infections.
-This is one of the major health benefits of Amla.
+Moreover, the Vitamin C in Amla increases white blood cells in the body and builds resistance against infections, making this one of the major health benefits of Amla.

 2. For Skin and Hair Beauty